nuttmeister/sns-cwalarm/README.md

         the alarm name to send (default "testing-alarm") -topic string
-        arn to the sns topic to send the alarm to
+        arn to the sns topic to send the alarm to -verbose
+        print the subject and body being sent to sns
 ```

 ## Build